 Goodwill is tested for impairment at least annually.
-Any impairment is recognised immediately in the consolidated income statement.
+Any impairment is recognised immediately in the consolidated statement of income.
 Goodwill is allocated to each of the Group's cash-generating units (CGU) that are expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.